Sleeping is supposed to be a relaxing and restorative time—so why are you waking up with a sore jaw and a headache?

 A night guard can help you manage bruxism.
 It creates space between your teeth and prevents them from being damaged by grinding.
 By wearing a night guard, you can sleep deeply at night instead of waking up with a headache.

-Looking for a dental office in Charleswood?
+Looking for a Charleswood Dental Centre?
 Call WestSide Dental!
 We’re committed to helping our patients improve their oral health.
 Contact us today to discuss your options for alleviating the pain of bruxism.